-Objective 5) To promote the retention and planting of trees which will help enable plant and animal
+Objective 5) To promote the retention and planting of trees which will help enable plant and animal communities to survive in the long term.

 Objective 6) To protect and enhance the scenic value and character that trees and/or bushland vegetation provide.